TKomericki/Rhetos-wiki/Creating-new-WCF-Rhetos-application.md

 ## Create a new application

 1. VS 2019 => **New project** => search and select "**WCF Service Application**" (C#) => Next => Framework: **.NET 4.7.2** => Create.
    * If nothing is found on search: Click "Install more tools and features" to open Visual Studio Installer => Select "Individual components" tab => Enable "Windows Communication Foundation" => Click "Modify" to install.
 2. Test the new project:
    * Select "Service1.svc" in Solution Explorer and press F5 to start debugging.
-   * WCF Test Client should open automatically => Double-click "GetData" method => Invoke => OK => Response should be "You entered: 0".
+   * WCF Test Client should open automatically => Double-click "GetData()" method => Invoke => OK => Response Value should be "You entered: 0".
 3. Add the following NuGet packages:
    1. Rhetos.Wcf
    2. Rhetos.CommonConcepts